azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 ✅ Your ID or Passport

-✅ The Public Transport Ticket (The orange card I gave you)
+✅ The Public Transport Ticket (The orange card)

 ✅ Walking shoes for the day activities.

-✅ An umbrella in case of unexpected Rain

 ✅ A jacket, it may be chilly in the evening.